Hscowef/wgpu-renderer/README.md

-This library isn't yet published on [crates.io](https://www.crates.io) but you can add it to your cargo projects by adding `wgpu_renderer = { git = https://github.com/Hscowef/wgpu-renderer.git }` to the `[dependencies]` section in your `Cargo.toml` however, I would not recommend you to do so (don't do it really) because it is a extremly wip project.
+This library isn't yet published on [crates.io](https://www.crates.io) but you can add it to your cargo projects by adding `wgpu_renderer = { git = https://github.com/Hscowef/wgpu-renderer.git }` to the `[dependencies]` section in your `Cargo.toml` however, I would not recommend you to do so (don't do it really) because it is a extremely wip project.
 It still has almost no functionalities and will get a lot modified during the time comming.
 It is also one of my first computer graphics project so it will be far from perfect.